telerik/teststudio-docs/docs/features/testing-types/load-testing/designing-load-tests/modifying-tests.md

 ## User Profile Edit Mode

-> __Note:__ This should only be attempted by someone who is an expert at the HTTP protocol.
+> __Note!__ This should only be attempted by someone who is an expert at the HTTP protocol.

 1. To open the __Edit User Profile__ dialog click the _'pencil'_ icon on the row of the user profile you want to change.
 The same will be opened if you double click the same row.